MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems

 The Counterintuitive Finding

-This is surprising because prior work reported strong gains on single datasets like Locomo, but MemoryBench reveals limited generalizability once procedural feedback logs and heterogeneous tasks are introduced.
+This is surprising because these systems were reported as strong on long-context benchmarks like Locomo, but MemoryBench reveals limited generalizability across heterogeneous tasks and procedural feedback.

 WHY IT MATTERS